MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-200-Organization-Conduct-Ethics-Information-Requests/subpart-A-Organization-Program-Management/subjectgroup-ECFR2584461acf9730e-General-Organization/section-200.30-7.md

 (c) To authenticate all Commission documents produced for administrative or judicial proceedings.

+(d) The functions otherwise delegated to the General Counsel under § 200.30-14(i), with respect to any proceeding in which the Chairman or the General Counsel has determined, pursuant to § 200.30-14(j), that separation of functions requirements or other circumstances would make inappropriate the General Counsel's exercise of such delegated functions.

-(d) Notwithstanding anything in the foregoing, in any case in which the Secretary of the Commission believes it appropriate he or she may submit the matter to the Commission.
+(e) Notwithstanding anything in the foregoing, in any case in which the Secretary of the Commission believes it appropriate he or she may submit the matter to the Commission.

 [35 FR 17989, Nov.
 24, 1970.
 Redesignated at 37 FR 16792, Aug.
 19, 1972]Editorial Note:For Federal Register citations affecting § 200.30-7, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*